open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>operator</b></td>
         <td>string</td>
         <td>
           Operator represents a key's relationship to the value.
 Valid operators are Exists and Equal.
-Defaults to Equal.
-Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.<br/>
+Defaults to Equal.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>tolerationSeconds</b></td>
         <td>integer</td>
         <td>
-          TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
-By default, it is not set, which means tolerate the taint forever (do not evict).
-Zero and negative values will be treated as 0 (evict immediately) by the system.<br/>
+          TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>